RamEio/ramy-eid-portfolio/local-work/project_agents/manager.md

 ---

-This structure ensures that the Product Manager delivers a clear, actionable, and prioritized backlog, fully aligned with the project’s objectives and the Counselor’s orchestration.
+This v4.0 structure ensures that the Product Manager delivers a clear, actionable, and prioritized backlog, fully aligned with the project's objectives and the Counselor's orchestration while incorporating advanced strategic capabilities and error handling.